Gustavoliv/microservice-price/README.md

 ## Introduction

 The project consists of building a microservice using Spring Boot that provides a REST endpoint to query product prices in an e-commerce system.

 Price information is stored in a table called PRICES in an in-memory database H2.

 The Spring Boot project has been implemented with hexagonal architecture, OpenAPI and Database H2.

 It has been decided to apply the hexagonal architecture in this project to separate the business logic from the implementation details, to facilitate the modification and maintenance of the application, because currently the project is implemented on the H2 database and you can easily adapt the code if you decide to change the database.

-Another advantage of the hexagonal architecture is that the internal layers that contain the business logic are independent of the framework, which makes it easier to adapt to a new framework.
+The hexagonal architecture allows us to place the business logic at the core of the application, this architecture allows the business logic to be independent of the user interface and the technology used to interact with it.
+This makes it easy to adapt the application to different user interfaces and underlying technologies, which makes it easier to adapt to a new framework.

 And with the hexagonal architecture, performing unit tests is considerably simplified.

+## Initial data loading into Database

+When the application is run it automatically loads the following data from the `PRICES` table into the H2 database

 ## Prices Table (PRICES)